paternog/PositronSource/README.md

 ## PositronSource
 PositronSource is a [Geant4](http://www.geant4.org/geant4/) application to simulate a positron source based both on the conventional approach and on oriented crystals.
-In the latter case both the single-crystal case and the hybrid scheme can be
+In the latter case, both the single-crystal source and the hybrid scheme can be investigated.

 Both Geant4 and [CMake](https://cmake.org/) need to be installed on your machine in order to compile and run the software.
 Tested with: